Azure/azure-sdk-for-js/sdk/communication/communication-common/README.md

 A `CommunicationTokenCredential` authenticates a user with Communication Services, such as Chat or Calling.
 It optionally provides an auto-refresh mechanism to ensure a continuously stable authentication state during communications.

-It is up to you the developer to first create valid user tokens with the Azure Communication Administration library.
-Then you use these tokens to create a `AzureCommunicationTokenCredential`.
+It is up to you the developer to first create valid user tokens with the Azure Communication Identity library.
+Then you use these tokens to create an `AzureCommunicationTokenCredential`.

 `CommunicationTokenCredential` is only the interface, please always use the `AzureCommunicationTokenCredential` constructor to create a credential and take advantage of the built-in refresh logic.

 ## Examples

 ### Create a credential with a static token

+For a short-lived clients, refreshing the token upon expiry is not necessary and the `AzureCommunicationTokenCredential` may be instantiated with a static token.

 ```typescript
 const tokenCredential = new AzureCommunicationTokenCredential(